raks81/sincedb-status/README.md

 # sincedb-status [WIP]

 A simple REST interface to check the status of sincedb that logstash maintains to track the status of files processed.
+This is useful when parsing log files that were exported out from some application.
+It can also be used when during performance/system testing logstash implementations where one needs to monitor the progress of the logstash's pipeline.

 ## Prerequisites
 * python 3.6